Stephane-Bcd/TripletFace/README.md

-## Trainings using triplet face dataset:
+# Trainings using triplet face dataset:
 The number of classes in our dataset:  ls dataset/test/ -A | wc -l It returned 17

+To fit to the code and gain some time, i just renamed the folders train and test to train and val

+## First test using resnet model

 # Triplet Face